EMG-MU/WAPPAC_docs/docs/rules_eval_criteria.md

      Internet access, external API calls, or runtime package installations are not permitted during evaluation.
      Any attempt to perform such actions will cause evaluation failure.
 Controllers must run fully self-contained, and not rely on internet or LAN communication (local function calls or internal APIs are, of course, allowed).
    * **No modifications** to the simulation binaries, hydrodynamic model, solver settings, or wave data are permitted.
-   * Any attempt to alter or tamper with the simulation platform, inputs, or encrypted outputs constitutes a violation of competition integrity and results in **immediate disqualification and reporting the participant**.
+   * Any attempt to alter or tamper with the simulation platform, inputs, or encrypted outputs constitutes a violation of the competition integrity and results in **immediate disqualification and reporting the participant**.

 5. **Unit System and Conventions**